atharaq/atharaq.github.io/discrete/lesson3.md

 # Big Ideas

 The problems we worked through help motivate a number of the counting concepts / rules we will deal with.
-The first is the **multiplicative property**: if we make two choices, with $m$ possible first choices, and, for each way of making that first choice, there are $n$ possible second choices, then there are $mn$ way in which we can make the two choices.
+The first is the **multiplicative property**: if we make two choices, with $m$ possible first choices, and, for each way of making that first choice, there are $n$ possible second choices, then there are $mn$ ways in which we can make the two choices.

 Examples: